Summary

 The investors making financial models may also appreciate Comfort Systems because of the expectations for free cash flow.
 The FCF/Sales margin is expected to be close to 5%-6% with capital expenditures/sales around 0.8% and 0.7%.
 I used some of these figures in my DCF models.

 As of June 30, 2022, the company reported $69 million in cash, total assets worth $2.43 billion, and billed accounts receivable worth $942 million.
-In my opinion, we could expect future sales growth as clients pay for the services Comfort offered.
+In my opinion, we could expect future sales growth as clients pay for the services Comfort offers.
 Finally, with an asset/liability ratio over 1x, I believe that the financial situation is in good shape.

 The long-term debt is equal to $403 million, which I don't think represents a significant amount of debt.
 Keep in mind that I am expecting 2028 EBITDA close to $400 million, and the backlog exceeds $2.8 billion.

 Management has know-how accumulated in the past as well as design and build expertise, which will enhance future revenue growth.
-I also believe that under normal conditions, Comfort Systems will successfully offer customer service, and will execute cost tracking.
+I also believe that, under normal conditions, Comfort Systems will successfully offer customer service and will execute cost tracking.

 Finally, I would be assuming that Comfort's efforts for identifying new technologies will most likely bring further productivity and customer satisfaction.
 As a result, I believe that Comfort Systems will likely see its sales grow at close to the growth rate seen in the past: